Pension Funding Resources

 PSERS will continue to be very public with the issue in an attempt to raise awareness and will keep continually update this page with any developments in the coming year.
 PSERS remains committed to providing all available assistance to the Governor, General Assembly and School Employers to deal with the funding issue.

-Click here for a fact sheet on the employer contribution rate which provides more detail on the funding of the System.
+Fact sheet on the employer contribution rate which provides more detail on the funding of the System

 Click here for a copy of chart that shows the history of the employer and employee contribution rates.

 Click here to view PSERS current and past annual financial reports.